rikvermeulen/lightning/README.md

 - Run tests on pull request with GitHub Actions
 - Absolute Imports using `@` prefix
 - VSCode configuration: Debug, Settings, Tasks and extension for PostCSS, ESLint, Prettier, TypeScript
-- Expansion Pack — Easily install common libraries, additional components, and configs

 ## 📦 Expansion Pack

+Easily install common libraries, additional components, and configs with `create lightning-app@latest` command.

 - Unit Testing with Vitest and React Testing Library
 - PWA with Workbox and Next-PWA plugin